 Step 6 – Set up Taxes amount for a ticket type

-To setup the taxes amount, go to Tickets → Ticket Types, select a ticket type and in the right panel select the “Sales Taxes” tab.
+To setup the taxes amount, go to Registration → Ticket Types, select a ticket type and in the right panel select the “Sales Taxes” tab.
 The different Tax Zones will be listed.
 Select one tax zone and click Edit to set the tax amount.

 You can now go back to your registration page and try registering using this ticket type.
 You should now see the sales taxes applied to any purchase.